vrussillo/moog-pern-app/README.md

 ## User Flow

-* Users can Signup/Login with a Username, Email (No Contact), and Password.
-Password is cryptographically hashed with bcrypt and Users are generated jwt for authenticaion through user routes.
+* A User can Signup/Login with a Username, Email (No Contact), and Password.
+Password is cryptographically hashed with bcrypt and Users are generated a jwt for authenticaion through user routes.

-* Users can view templates and preview audio of each patch to hear results
+* A User can view templates and preview audio of each patch to hear results

-* Users can click external links to visit Moog's website for product and MetaPatch to create patches of their own.
+* A User can click external links to visit Moog's website for product and MetaPatch to create patches of their own.

 In the project directory, you can run: